j-gilkey/NYC_property_val_and_community_gardens/README.md

 * properties included in the model are limited to exclusively residential buildings in Manhattan.
 * Sales entries are limited to single-unit sales only and not entire buildings
 * This model is primarily intended for exploratory purposes and is under no illusions of being a perfect model of propertly value since it contains no unit-specific data

+# Feature Engineering and EDA

+In order to study the affect of community garden proximity a distance_to_garden metric needs to be engineered.
+* Garden lots were isolated using two PLUTO criteria, lots classified as vacant that are also owned by parks.
+In PLUTO field terms this is LandUse = 11 and OwnerName = "NYC DEPARTMENT OF PARKS AND RECREATION"
+* A KNN model was then instantiated using the lat, long of all Manhattan community gardens
+* Each relevant Manhattan lots was then fed into the model and return in the distance to the closed garden

+To see a thourough EDA of both datasets please refer to the presentation found [here] (https://docs.google.com/presentation/d/1L8Ux4gOaie1ffT31EYIwLck_G0lXFQNpwux9fBS5fQY/edit?usp=sharing).